How to plan your surf trip to Morocco

 Before getting busy on the Medina and glaring at the bright colourful goods and spices in the Souks, there are a number of things you should be aware of so you don’t end up hiking in the desert with your least comfortable shoes on!
 So sit down comfortably and let us help you out in turning this surf holiday more relaxed for you and your friends (or partner in crime).

-Check VISA Requirements for your surf trip to Morocco
+Check VISA Requirements for your Surf Trip to Morocco

 Citizens of the countries below who are travelling to Morocco for tourism and plan to stay less than 90 days, do not require a VISA:

-Algeria, Andorra, Argentina, Australia, Austria, Bahrain, Belgium, Bulgaria, Brazil, Chile, Congo (Rep), Côte d’Ivoire, Guinea, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Guinea (Conakry), Hong Kong, Hungary, Iceland, Indonesia, Italy, Ivory Coast, Japan, Kuwait, Latvia, Liechtenstein, Lithuania, Luxemburg, Korea (Rep), Kuwait, Libya, Liechtenstein, Mali, Malta, Mexico, Monaco, Netherlands, New Zealand, Niger, Norway, Oman, Peru, Philippines, Poland, Puerto Rico, Qatar, Romania, Russian Federation, Saudi Arabia, Senegal, Singapore, Slovakia, South Korea, Spain, Sweden, Switzerland, Tunisia, Turkey, United Arab Emirates and Venezuela.
+Andorra, Argentina, Australia, Austria, Bahrain, Belgium, Bulgaria, Brazil, Chile, Congo (Rep), Côte d’Ivoire, Guinea, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Guinea (Conakry), Hong Kong, Hungary, Iceland, Indonesia, Italy, Ivory Coast, Japan, Kuwait, Latvia, Liechtenstein, Lithuania, Luxemburg, Korea (Rep), Kuwait, Libya, Liechtenstein, Mali, Malta, Mexico, Monaco, Netherlands, New Zealand, Niger, Norway, Oman, Peru, Philippines, Poland, Puerto Rico, Qatar, Romania, Russian Federation, Saudi Arabia, Senegal, Singapore, Slovakia, South Korea, Spain, Sweden, Switzerland, Tunisia, Turkey, United Arab Emirates and Venezuela.
 To these countries, you can add all European Union nationals.

 Entry visas are only valid for three months; visitors that wish to stay longer should apply at the local police station within fifteen days of arrival.
 For other visa enquiries, you should contact the Embassy of your country in Morocco.